mjclemente/lobcfc/README.md

 A CFML wrapper for the [Lob API](https://lob.com/docs).
 Wrap the Lob API to verify addresses and send physical mail programmatically.

-*This is an early stage wrapper, initially developed for a conference demo.
+***This is an early stage wrapper, initially developed for a conference demo**.
 Feel free to use the issue tracker to report bugs or suggest improvements!*

 ### Acknowledgements